 The Cayman Islands has long been one of the favorite destinations for businesses and entrepreneurs.
-The solid reputation of the jurisdiction, relaxed bank laws (at least, a few years back), and the country’s dependence on foreign investments makes this a fiscal paradise in more than one sense of the word.
+The solid reputation of the jurisdiction, relaxed bank laws (at least, a few years back), and the country’s dependence on foreign investments make this a fiscal paradise in more than one sense of the word.
+We’ll discuss why UK Companies that are registered in the Cayman Islands have to disclose ownership.

 This has included some of the world’s largest businesses.
 For example, when China’s Alibaba went public in the United States, they formed a Cayman Islands holding company.
 It was this entity, and not their Chinese structure, that did the US IPO.